Comparing cosmic shear nulling methods for Stage-IV surveys: Nulling Methods

 There is some freedom in the implementation of the LUnul method.
 Firstly, there is sensitivity to the way in which the Limber integral is discretized, especially because only the first $N_p$ modes can formally be discarded and typically $N_p \ll N_k$.
 We found a linear spacing in $\log k$ works well, having also experimented with Monte Carlo sampling of the Limber integrand and the list of nodes points returned by the \texttt{scipy.integrate.quad} routine for a fixed choice of bin pair.
 These latter two choices of nodes can work well for bin pairs close to the fiducial bin pair that generated them, but become suboptimal for other bin pairs (the disadvantage of enforcing a constant $k$-sampling for every bin pair, as referenced earlier).
 We also introduce a tolerance parameter, which allows rows of $\mathbf{U}_\ell$ to be retained if modes having $k>k_{\rm max}$ contribute less than a fraction \texttt{tol} to the total over all $k$.
 The results in this paper set \texttt{tol=0.01}, which gives excellent results.
+We considered a range a different values for the tolerance parameter and found the same trends.
 We also have the freedom to choose the number of nodes, $N_k$, used to discretize the integral.
 In general, this should be large enough to attain accuracy in the power spectrum within some chosen tolerance, but small enough that the method retains some of its unique features; if $N_k$ is too large, then the first $N_p$ rows of the transformed data vector will only have the highest $k$ nodes nulled out, and the method will essentially be equivalent to discarding $\ell$-modes that have more than a fraction \texttt{tol} contribution from $k>k_{\rm max}$.
 We have found $N_k=\mathcal{O}(100)$ works well.